hsiehbocheng/natural-language-processing-with-disaster-tweets/README.md

 # natural-language-processing-with-disaster-tweets

-Kaggle Competition, Public score: 0.83328, top 88%</p>
-implementing different NLP techniques including Bert, Naiive Bayes to classify disaster tweets.
+This repository contains the code for a Kaggle competition where different NLP techniques, including BERT and Naive Bayes, were implemented to classify disaster tweets.
+The project ranked in the top 12% with an accuracy score of 0.8332.

 # implementation
 ## data preproceesing